Free — No login required

 What is a good raise percentage?

 A typical cost-of-living raise is 3-5%.
 Performance-based raises range from 5-10%.
 Promotion raises can be 10-20% or more.
-The average salary increase in the US is around 4-5% per year.
+According to the Bureau of Labor Statistics (BLS), the average annual salary increase is around 4-5%.
 Use our calculator to see exactly how different percentages affect your take-home pay.

 How much is a 5% raise on a $50,000 salary?